awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 ### Put Cache Entry

-When calling the Put Cache Entry operation, the user MUST provide a time-to-live (TTL) value.
+When calling the Put Cache Entry operation, the caller MUST provide a time delta value, which the local CMC uses to derive the cache entry's time-to-live (TTL) value.
 The local CMC MUST NOT return any TTL-expired entry.

 When performing a Put Cache Entry operation,